 Who’s Liable for a Truck No-Zone Accident?

-The first party to look at after a No-Zone accident is the truck driver.
-Ultimately, it’s the driver’s responsibility to check the truck’s blind spots, adjust their mirrors, and take other precautions to prevent no-zone accidents.
+The truck driver is the first party to look at after a No-Zone accident.
+Ultimately, the driver must check the truck’s blind spots, adjust their mirrors, and take other precautions to prevent no-zone accidents.
 If a truck driver acted negligently and caused an accident, they might be liable for your injuries.

 The trucking company might also share liability for a No-Zone accident.
 Trucking companies have a legal duty to hire qualified, safe drivers, and they can be liable for an accident if they fail to check a driver’s credentials, don’t check the driver’s safety record, or act negligently in some other way.